 This definition is necessary because zero trust architecture is a component of a cybersecurity program that the business's cybersecurity audit must specifically identify, assess, and document, as applicable.
-This definition provides clarity about what zero trust architecture is and is informed by others' definitions and descriptions of this term, such as those from the President's Executive Order on Improving the Nation's Cybersecurity and NIST.73
+This definition provides clarity about what zero trust architecture is and is informed by others' definitions and descriptions of this term, such as those from the President's Executive Order on Improving the Nation's Cybersecurity and NIST.

 Changes without regulatory effect.
-The subsections have been renumbered.
+The subsections have been renumbered, and authority and reference citations have been amended.